Future of Cosmetic Surgery & Plastic Surgery Industry – Disruption, Growth and Challenges ahead

 - We will see the rise of ‘Netflix style’ member model or ‘pay as you go’ Annual Subscription Membership Programs for Non-surgical patients with patient financing options – just like Allergan USA’s Brilliant Distinctions program

 - We need more transparency around injectable products being used or patients will just get the cheapest products or “bait and switch” happens.
-Clinicians need to discuss products openly and online.
+Clinicians need to discuss products openly and online, this is the future of cosmetic surgery.
 “Inspect before you inject”!
 You can’t keep injectable products like botox a secret anymore.

 3. NEED TO FOCUS ON PATIENT EXPERIENCE

 So the solution to all this disruption is to get closer to your patients and prospects and offer a great customer experience.
 Find out what they really want and be more flexible in your service delivery.
 They want more transparency about the products being used and the medical provider – they want testimonials, easy booking online and they want finance options too.

 Here are some other customer focus lessons from US Conferences…

 - Patients want a much better experience.
 Get more feedback on how to improve by doing regular practice mystery shopping & detailed patient surveying

 - Improve your patient experience – Offer Wifi in your foyer and work on being on time

 - Offer active patient rebooking and recall – especially the 10 year plus implant patients